 I’ll show you how to make clabber and ricotta cheese.
 After you see it once, you’ll be unstoppable!

-Here's just a sample of three videos from among the 30 you'll get when you order the Cultured Dairy eCourse*:
+Here are the 3 videos you'll get when you order the Cultured Dairy eBook:

 - Video: About Cultured Dairy — How to choose your milk, pick a culture and get started fast!
 The most valuable 10 minutes you’ll spend today.

 - Video: Clabber — Make your very first cheese right now.
 No starter needed.
 No special tools.
 Yes, it really is this simple.

 - Video: Ricotta Cheese — Are you swimming in left-over whey?
 Here’s how to get every last bit of protein-rich goodness out of your milk.
 You can read about this in the eCookbook PDF… but it’s much easier if you watch it on the video.